SpawnageLoong/cde4301-final-report/pages/2_individuals/2_weihao.md

 <p align="center"><strong>Fig 2-25 Current drawn by the high-voltage PCB (left) and the low-voltage PCB (right) </strong></p>

 The high voltage PCB consumed between 0.086A to 0.14A.
-This, combined with the current drawn by the low-voltage PCB of between 0.026A to 0.032A, is lower than the 2A limit for our payload.
+The high-voltage PCB, combined with the current drawn by the low-voltage PCB of between 0.026A to 0.032A, will draw a maximum current of 0.172A.
+This is lower than the 2A limit for our payload.
 Hence the 2A current supply limit is satisfied.

 <b> Maximum Temperature during Operation </b>